libbyshoop/runestone/source/classactivities/datatypes.rst

 .. actex:: act_datatypes_2

-One thing Downey doesn't mention is the use of negative indices.
+One thing this book doesn't mention is the use of negative indices.
 Try *str1[-2]* and other negative numbers.
 How do negative indices work?
 What is the value of *str1[5:1:-1]*?